lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_2.md

 `@script`

-Now, let's get to exploring the data!
+Ok, now, let's get to exploring the data!